 Being a small town, Millston does not have a public transit system used by locals to get to and from work.

 The people who call Millston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Millston residents report their race to be White, followed by Native American.
-Important ancestries of people in Millston include German, Polish, Norwegian, English, and Irish.
+The greatest number of Millston residents report their race to be White.
+Important ancestries of people in Millston include German, Norwegian, English, Polish, and Irish.

 The most common language spoken in Millston is English.
 Other important languages spoken here include Native American languages and Polish.